CTV Comedy Channel: Comedy Gold

 On August 2, 2010, TV Land Canada was rebranded as Comedy Gold, turning the channel into an offshoot of The Comedy Network.
 Comedy Gold originally focused primarily on sitcoms from the 1970s, 1980s, and 1990s.
 On July 24, 2019, a representative of Bell Support revealed that Comedy Gold would be shutting down anywhere between August 30 and September 1; it did so on the latter date.
 Prior to Comedy Gold's shuttering, on August 28, 2019, Wow Unlimited Media revealed that they would have completed their acquisition of Comedy Gold's broadcast license on August 30, 2019.

 Comedy Go

 As part of Bell Media's suite of Go apps for all its main channels, the Comedy Network launched its own app on April 15, 2014.
 As part of the launch, the video section on the Comedy Network website was renamed after the app.

-Comedy Go was subsumed into the main CTV app in July 2020.
+Although the channel renamed to CTV Comedy Channel on September 12, 2019, the Comedy Go name was still used until Comedy Go was subsumed into the main CTV app in July 2020.